dwellons/DonationLog/DesignDocuments/userStories.md

 ### Password Reset

 As a user or administrator, I want to be able to be able to reset my password if I forget it.

-### Edit Administrator profile

-As an administrator, I want to be able to edit my profile.

 ### Report an Issue